A Learning Community

-As a Language College we offer a greater range of languages after school.
+As a Language College we offer a greater range of languages than many schools.

 Clubs and after school activities can play a vital role in the all-round development of your daughter, providing fantastic support and opportunities to continue learning after normal lessons end.

 Additionally, after school clubs and activities will give your daughter a chance to mix with the wider school community and play a more inclusive role at Notre Dame.

 Here at Notre Dame, we offer a wide range of free Extended School activities.

 - - language clubs